On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Signed graphs, nut graphs and signed nut graphs

 is a kernel eigenvector for $\Gamma^U$. \end{proposition}

 This proposition is helpful in the study of singular graphs.
 Namely, it follows that many properties of signed graphs concerning singularity hold for the whole switching equivalence class.

-\begin{corollary} Let $\Gamma$ and $\Gamma'$ be two switching equivalent signed graphs.
+\begin{corollary} Let $\Gamma$ and $\Gamma'$ be two switching-equivalent signed graphs.
 The following holds: \begin{enumerate}[label=(\arabic*)] \item If one of the pair is singular, then the other is also singular.
-In addition, if both are singular, they have the same nullity. \item If one of the pair is a core graph, then the other is also a core graph. \item If one of the pair is a nut graph then the other is also a nut graph. \end{enumerate} \end{corollary}
+In addition, $\Gamma$ and $\Gamma'$ have the same nullity. \item If one of the pair is a core graph, then the other is also a core graph. \item If one of the pair is a nut graph, then the other is also a nut graph. \end{enumerate} \end{corollary}

 In particular, this reduces the search for nut graphs to a search over distinct switching equivalence classes.
 The following fact may be useful.

 \begin{corollary} Every switching equivalence class of signed nut graphs has exactly one representative that has kernel eigenvector with all entries positive. \end{corollary}